 A doctor will use a urine specific gravity test if they suspect that a person is dehydrated, has impaired kidney function, or has a condition that can alter the body’s fluid status, such as diabetes insipidus.

-Causes of high and low readings
+Causes of high readings

-In cases of low specific gravity, a person may be drinking too much fluid or have a condition that makes them thirsty.
+Low specific gravity suggests that urine is too diluted.
+The person may be drinking too much fluid or have a condition that makes them thirsty.